-Support incubated and accelerated projects and new firms' move from ideation into phase two, enterprise building, by providing access to early-stage finance (seed funding, angel investors) to successful graduating companies.
+Support incubated and accelerated projects as well as new firms' move from ideation into phase two, enterprise building, by providing access to early-stage finance (seed funding, angel investors).

-Provide incentives to first-mover firms with future-oriented technology that export innovative and competitive tradable goods (meaning products or services not previously exported by the firm or from Lebanon).
+Provide incentives to first-mover firms with future-oriented technology that export innovative and competitive tradable goods.